Skip to Content

 What is a baby hummingbird?

-What do hummingbirds look like?
+What does a hummingbird look like?

 How do you tell a baby hummingbird?